emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  May 30th Meetup
+#  June 27th Meetup

-The next meetup will be on Wednesday May 30th, 2018.
+The next meetup will be on Wednesday June 27th, 2018.

 Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!